BACK

 What Constitutes a Legal Lease Agreement?

-Before we jump into the terms and provisions necessary for any basic lease agreement, let’s start with the characteristics that must be present to make that lease agreement legally enforceable.
+Before we jump into the terms and provisions necessary for any basic lease agreement, let’s start with the characteristics that must be present to make that lease agreement legally enforceable, whether it’s a residential lease agreement or a commercial one.

-Every lease agreement must be signed with the following:
+All lease agreements must be signed by the landlord and tenant with the following:

 - Legal capacity – All individuals entering the agreement must be at least 18 years of age and must be mentally competent.